saitho/ts-appversion/README.md

 import { version } from '../_versions';
 ```

-The file will contain two version numbers:
+The file will contain the following variables:

 * **version** is the version from the packages.json (e.g. v1.0.0)
+* **versionDate** is the timestamp in ISO format when the compilation/package started.
 * **versionLong** is the version from the packages.json PLUS the Hash of the current Git-Commit (e.g. v1.0.0-g63962e3) - will only be generated if your repository is a Git Repository
+* **gitTag** is the latest Git tag
+* **gitCommitHash** is the hash of the last commit (Note: the Git commit will always prefix with a "g")
-* **versionDate** is the timestamp in ISO format when the compilation/package started.
+* **gitCommitDate** is the timestamp in ISO format of the last commit

+_Note:_ The variables starting with "git" and the variable "versionLong" will only be available for Git repositories.

 ## Environment-related versions